epiforecasts/EpiNow2/.github/CONTRIBUTING.md

 *  For user-facing changes, add a bullet to the top of `NEWS.md` (i.e. just below the first header).
 Follow the style described in <https://style.tidyverse.org/news.html>.

+#### What happens after submitting a PR?

+*   PRs are reviewed by the team before they are merged.
+The review process only begins after the continuous integration checks, which have to be manually triggered by a maintainer for first-time contributors, have passed.
+*   The Github Actions checks currently take a while (about an hour), so it might be helpful to "watch" the repository and check your email for a notification when it's all done.

+*   Usually, all the review conversations occur under the PR.
+The reviewer merges the PR when every issue has been resolved.
+Please use the "Resolve conversation" functionality in the GitHub web interface to indicate when a specific issue has been adressed, responding with a commit pointing to the change made where applicable.

+*   When a PR is ready to be merged, you may be asked to [rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) on the `main` branch.
+You can do this by checking out your branch and running `git rebase main`.
+If it is successful, your commits will be placed on top of the commit history of `main` in preparation for a merge.
+A rebase might result in some merge conflicts.
+Make sure that they are resolved, then push your changes to your branch again (using the `--force` option, that is, `git push -f`, if required).

+*   A number of issues can cause the Github checks to fail.
+It can be helpful to safeguard against them by doing the following:
+  *   Check that there are no linting issues by running `lintr::lint_package()`.
+  *   Run `devtoools::check()` to check for wider package issues like mismatching documentation, etc. (this currently requires a fair bit of time/computation).
+  *   (Optional) Turn on continuous integration with Github Actions on your forked repository.

 ### Code style

 *   New code should follow the tidyverse [style guide](https://style.tidyverse.org).